 ALT: Assistant Language Teachers at schools and Boards of Education.
 Primary responsibility is usually to assist teaching English to pupils at Elementary/Primary School, Junior High School, and Senior High School levels.
 Some Prefectures employ non-English speaking ALTs to teach other languages.

-CIR: Coordinator of International Relations at government or municipal offices, international organizations, and others.
+CIR: Coordinator for International Relations at government or municipal offices, international organizations, and others.
 Primary responsibilities can include translating, interpreting, planning events, and more.

-Although this typically, but not exclusively, applies to CIRs, your position may also include the responsibilities of a Prefectural Advisor from Day 1.
-You cannot apply directly for this position when applying for JET.
+Your position may also include the responsibilities of a Prefectural Advisor.
+You cannot apply directly for this role when applying for JET.

 There are also SEAs, who are Sports Exchange Advisors, but you cannot apply for these positions and they are very uncommon.